Skip to Content

 In addition to satisfying state requirements for insurance, you can opt for additional coverage such as emergency roadside assistance.

-How Much Motorhome Insurance Do You Actually Need?
+How Much Insurance Do You Actually Need?

-You actually need motorhome insurance that fulfills your state requirements.
+You need motorhome insurance that fulfills your state requirements.
 As previously noted, all U.S. states & Canadian provinces require liability insurance (bodily injury and property damage), and some require coverage for uninsured or underinsured motorists.
 Beyond these requirements, how much additional insurance coverage you choose is up to you.

 Clearly, a motorhome is a significant investment that requires protection, and you may wish to consider additional insurance coverage so that your investment is adequately protected in the event of an accident or incident.
 In many cases, it’s a lot easier to afford annual insurance premiums than the replacement cost for a new RV should something bad happen to yours.